IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

 ### Sample Token

-The following sample is fictitious, but shows what the token response object looks like:
+The following sample is fictitious, but shows what the token response object looks like: (**GWH ADD NOTE THAT IT'S THE TOKEN RESPONSE RETURNED BY TOKEN/GENERATE AND TOKEN/REFRESH. aND ADD LINKS TO THE ENDPOINT DOCS.**)

 ```js
 {